lingo/formao/README.md

 - Support more data types (missing some still)
 - Test different dialects
 - Handle associations?
-- Allow for adding custom data into the HTML without editing the templates
+- ~Allow for adding custom data into the HTML without editing the templates~
+    + ~Appending in custom association fields to the form~
+        * Can be done via formao.appendTemplate or formao.appendHTML
     + For instance, per-input html (bootstrap input-group-addon?)
-    + Appending submit etc to the form (this is rather vital!)
+    + ~Appending submit etc to the form (this is rather vital!)~
-        * Currently a default submit is included in form template
+        * Currently a default submit is included in form template, but there should be better methods
-    + Appending in custom association fields to the form

 ## API